zackproser/git-going/README.md

 Git-going is a simple command line tool that lets you start your next project very quickly.
 It automates the tedious manual steps of starting a new GitHub hosted project.

-You need only provide a new project name and gitgoing will:
+You need only provide a new project name and git-going will:

 * Create a local directory, ensuring no filename / project conflicts
 * Initialize it as a git repo